kareemhalabi/aitrading/README.md

 Registering an account can be done [here](https://aitrading.herokuapp.com/accounts/register/).
 Enter your McGill email (all lowercase) and follow the steps.
 Note that your unsername is what you will use to login **not your email address**.

 #### Trading Bonds
-Bond information must all be entered manually as this data is not available on Morningstar UK.
+Bond information must all be entered manually as this data is not easily available.
 For the price, use a par value of 1, not 100